Trisfald/veridia-rpg/Traits.md

 You conjure a magical gate, as resistant as iron, no wider than six meters.
 Choose how the mechanism should be activated.\
 The enchantment lasts one month.

+### Deep sea laborer
+##### *Requirements: gray magic 3, clay laborer*
+##### Cost: 3 experience points
+Spend six points of mana and perform a seven hours long ritual.
+Divide the mana and time spent between the participants.\
+Similar to clay laborer.
+The worker is weaker, but it can go underwater.\
+The laborer returns to ashes after one week.

 ### Fantastic lift
 ##### *Requirements: grey magic 3*
 ##### Cost: 4 experience points